Lilium is a large genus in the Liliaceae family. This wiki page is for the Asiatic Section from d-k.

-Lilium davidii is a lily from China.
+Lilium davidii Duch. ex Elwes is a lily from China.
 It flowers in summer and has orange flowers that are spotted.
 This bulb is eaten in China.
-Photos #1 and 2 taken by Ron Parsons of plants in Mary Gerritsen's garden.
-Photos 3 to 5 from Darm Crook.
+Photos 1 to 3 from Darm Crook.
+Photos #4 and 5 were taken by Ron Parsons of plants in Mary Gerritsen's garden.

-Variety unicolor, syn. variety davidii, syn.
-Lilium sutchuenense is shorter than the type at around 3 feet and has less pronounced spotting.
+Lilium davidii var. unicolor (Hoog) Cotton in 2022 is considered to be a synonym of variety davidii.
+It is shorter than the type at around 3 feet and has less pronounced spotting.
 Photos by Darm Crook.

-Variety willmottiae is more elegant with a longer flower stalk and leaves that are not hairy; the flowers are orange red with chestnut brown spots compared to scarlet with black spots in the type.
+Lilium davidii var.willmottiae (E.H.Wilson) Raffill is more elegant with a longer flower stalk and leaves that are not hairy; the flowers are orange red with chestnut brown spots compared to scarlet with black spots in the type.
 It was named by the plant hunter E. H. Wilson for his patron Ellen Willmott.
-The first three photos taken by Mary Sue Ittner.
+The first three photos were taken by Mary Sue Ittner.
 Photo 4 of a stand of this variety was taken by Darm Crook.
 Photo 5 of a bulb by Pontus Wallstén.

-Lilum duchartrei This lily is from China; it grows 50 cm to 100 cm (24 to 48 inches) tall, is nicely scented.
+Lilium duchartrei Franch. is from China; it grows 50 cm to 100 cm (24 to 48 inches) tall and is nicely scented.
 The florets are held on long graceful pedicels.
-It is easy to tell from Lilium lankongense as it has an umbel inflorescence and the flowers base colouration is white.
+It is easy to tell from Lilium lankongense as it has an umbel inflorescence and the flowers with a base colouration of white.
 It seems to prefer an alkaline based soil over acidic.
 Photos 1-4 submitted by Darm Crook, photo 5 of bulbs by Pontus Wallstén.

-Lilium fargesii is found in the Hubei, Shaanxi, Sichuan and Yunnan provinces of China on forested slopes at 1400-2300 metres.
-It was named after the French missionary Paul G Farges, by the botanist Adrien René Franchet in 1892, however it only appeared in cultivation in the West around the end of the 20th. century.
+Lilium fargesii Franch. is found in the Hubei, Shaanxi, Sichuan, and Yunnan provinces of China on forested slopes at 1400-2300 m.
+It was named after the French missionary Paul G Farges by the botanist Adrien René Franchet in 1892, however, it only appeared in cultivation in the West around the end of the 20th. century.
 It is a small and slender species with grass like leaves.
 Up to six scented flowers are born in a raceme.
 Photo 1 by John Lykkegaard Johansen.
 Photo 2 of a bulb by Pontus Wallstén.

-Lilium henrici is a lily that likes wet conditions, it comes from Yunnan in China, growing at around 3000 m.
+Lilium henrici Franch., syn.
+Nomocharis henrici (Franch.)
+E.H.Wilson, is a rare lily that likes wet conditions.
+It comes from Yunnan in China where it grows at around 3000 m.
 It was named for Prince Henri d'Orleans.
-One synonym is Nomocharis henrici.
 The mature bulb is 4-5 inches in diameter and tinted red.
 Photo of a seedling bulb by Pontus Wallstén.

-Lilium henryi var. citrinum Wallace.
-I do believe the jury is still out on this Lilium's status as a true variety of L. henryi.
+Lilium henryi var. citrinum Wallace in 2022 is not considered to be a true variety of L. henryi.
 It is reported to have appeared spontaneously in garden settings of North America.
 The attributes and growth patterns of L. henryi apply equally to this lilium.
 Three photos by Darm Crook